Birdwatching in California

 C Vaughn Ukiah/Mendocino County Anytime English

-J DeLeon Mission Viejo Anytime English
+J Goerke Mill Valley Anytime English

 Retired and enjoy birding in the spring and early fall.
 I live in Orange County not far from the coast and Saddleback Mts.
 Not as strong on shore birds as I am on land birds.

-J Herr Moraga Weekend
+J Herr Moraga Weekend English

 J Royer Los Osos/Morro Bay Weekend English